Raised Garden Beds

 Ample Sunlight

 You will want an area that gets a decent amount of sun throughout the day.
 A good average is 6 hours of sunlight.
 I’ve read that tomatoes do better with a little more, but other leafy vegetables like carrots, peas, and lettuce can do with less.
+If you are going to grow just one type of plant, you may want to do some research on what it requires.
+Otherwise, the 6-hour average should work just fine.

 Plenty Of Water

 You will also need a handy source of water.
 In other words, make sure your garden hose will reach it so you don’t have to carry water.
 Raised garden beds typically require a little more water.
-The exposed sides absorb more heat and the beds warm up quicker leading to a little more evaporation.
+The exposed sides absorb more heat and the beds warm up quickly leading to a little quicker evaporation.
+Some garden beds designs have better drainage than others too.
+Plants like tomatoes require 1-2 inches of water per week.
+Do your plant research here too and be prepared to have plenty of water handy.

 Keep Them Level